 Balinese Dancer: A Contemporary Portraits in 2020

-First of all, I would like to introduce you an amazing Balinese dancer from Ubud — Ayu Anantha.
+First, I would like to introduce you to an amazing Balinese dancer from Ubud — Ayu Anantha.

-She was born and rise in the middle of art and culture hub in Ubud.
-Her amazing talent was coming from both of her parents.
-No wonder that Ayu become one of the well-known contemporary dancer.
+She was born and raised in the middle of the art and culture hub in Ubud.
+Her amazing talent came from both of her parents.
+No wonder Ayu has become one of the well-known contemporary dancers.

-She was study dance major at the Indonesian Institute of the Arts in Denpasar, Bali.
+She studied dance major at the Indonesian Institute of the Arts in Denpasar, Bali.
 Her dance genre is contemporary dance.
-But still adhering the traditional Balinese dance as the basic.
+But still adhering to the traditional Balinese dance as the basic.

 Moreover, most of her inspiration comes from nature.
-Most of them are about how nature react to each other, how all the creatures move forward to keep survive.
-Then you will notice all of those components affect her dance choreography, which you can find below.
+Most of them are about how nature reacts to each other and how all the creatures move forward to survive.
+Then you will notice all those components affect her dance choreography, which you can find below.

 A Collaboration Work

-In particular, this is a collaboration work between us and Ayu as a dancer.
-This project aim to build a solid dance portfolio for Ayu herself.
-And surely, it becomes our proud to have a great portrait portfolio as well.
-It was the first time I shoot the bali contemporary dancer portrait since very the beginning in my photography career.
+In particular, this is a collaboration between Ayu and us as a dancer.
+This project aims to build a solid dance portfolio for Ayu herself.
+And surely, it becomes our pride to have a great portrait portfolio.
+It was the first time I had shot the Bali contemporary dancer portrait since the beginning of my photography career.

-We have the same problem in common though.
-So do the rest of people in the world.
-We know it very well of the corona pandemic.
-Bali wedding industry are stuck at the moment, because no one could travel to Bali from foreign country.
+We have the same problem in common, though.
+So do the rest of the people in the world.
+We know very well of the corona pandemic.
+Bali’s wedding industry is stuck because no one can travel from a foreign country to Bali.

-Then this great idea come to us, having a great collaboration.
-Surely our goal on these hardest time is to help each others.
-As we both an artist, We should make a difference.
-Rather to just stay at home and doing nothing, it’s better to rise up and keep making a great work.
-In a hope that when all the things going right once more, we are more than ready to go when everything is going right.
+Then this great idea comes to us, having a great collaboration.
+Surely our goal in these hardest times is to help each other.
+As we are both artists, We should make a difference.
+Rather than staying at home and doing nothing, it’s better to rise and keep doing great work, hoping that we are more than ready to go when everything is going right.

 Before we go further, I’d like to ask you a question.
-Have you watch a dancer from a very close range?
-Can you feel those energy and soul that emerge so beautifully?
+Have you watched a dancer from a very close range?
+Can you feel the energy and soul that emerge so beautifully?
 If so, then so do I.

-Most of the time I only have a wedding or engagement photo session only with a non artist related person.
-The might be a doctor, a lawyer and the others, which are not really get used to be posed.
+Most of the time, I only have a wedding or engagement photo session with a non-artist-related person.
+They might be doctors, lawyers, and others, which are not getting used to being posed.
 We have to direct them to meet our style and mood.

-It’s such a different kind of experience when We shooting a dancer or artist like Ayu.
+It’s a different kind of experience when we shoot a dancer or artist like Ayu.
 We don’t need much effort like we usually did.
-We just enjoy how she move then capture every single best movement she had.
+We enjoy how she moves and then captures every single best movement she has.

-Furthermore, the emerging soul of how Ayu determine his dance pose makes us love the photo session.
+Furthermore, the emerging soul of how Ayu determines his dance pose makes us love the photo session.
 We can feel her strong energy spread up and contagious.
-It makes us feel deeper as well, just like the way she did it.
+It also makes us feel deeper, just like how she did it.

-It just kind of great experience.
-Our soul are emerge as well.
+It was just a kind of great experience.
+Our souls are emerging as well.

-Ayu define her genre as “Contemporary Balinese Dance”
+Ayu defines her genre as “Contemporary Balinese Dance.”

 So what does it means?

 Ayu said that the standard of the dance was inseparable from traditional Balinese dances.
-But with much of improvement, to be more modern and free style.
-As you can see on some particular of her dance pose, her hands movement, and the way she express her soul.
+But with much improvement, to be more modern and freestyle.
+As you can see in some particular dance poses, her hands are moving, and how she expresses her soul.

-It’s so interesting how she keep inspired by the traditional art and culture, then she move forward to improve it.
+It’s so interesting how she keeps inspired by the traditional art and culture; then she moves forward to improve it.

 Jump Into the Water and Little About the Editing

-Before we end the session, Ayu ask me if we were able to get some photos in the water.
+Before we ended the session, Ayu asked me if we could get some photos in the water.
 Sure I said yes, as it’s going to be more fun.
-It’s the first time to see a Balinese dancer performing in the sea water.
+It was the first time to see a Balinese dancer performing in the seawater.

-Starting with a simple pose, then she finally got the feeling in the water.
+Starting with a simple pose, she finally got the feeling of the water.
 I follow her into the water as well.
-The sea water almost reached my knees.
-But I forgot that and keep enjoy in shooting.
+The seawater almost reached my knees.
+But I forgot that and kept enjoy in the shooting.

-I try to get close to her, using my Zeiss Sonnar 55mm lens to get more intimate look.
-Then later I push the exposure a bit to get kind of soft film look.
-I use Nobel Preset here, and it’s look just amazing on my photographs.
+I try to get close to her, using my Zeiss Sonnar 55mm lens to get a more intimate look.
+Then later, I push the exposure a bit to get a soft film look.
+I use Nobel Preset here, which looks amazing in my photographs.

-Unfortunately the sun was hiding in the cloud that morning.
-It reduce the ability to create more filmy look and make the images look less contrast.
+Unfortunately, the sun was hiding in the cloud that morning.
+It reduces the ability to create a more filmy look and makes the images look less contrasted.

-Perhaps we can’t get much of photo or video work during these pandemic.
-But most important things that we can do is supporting each other for fellow artist.
-With the aim that at the end of the pandemic, we will be ready to fight again for a busy wedding and engagement schedule at the end of the pandemic.
+Perhaps we can’t get many photos or video work during these pandemics.
+But the most important thing we can do is support each other for a fellow artist, aiming to be ready to fight again for a busy wedding and engagement schedule at the end of the pandemic.

-We hope that it will inspire you to move on, and find some inspiration on our Balinese dancer portraits post.
+We hope it will inspire you to move on and find some inspiration in our Balinese dancer portraits post.

-We have to be strong and keep creating a great pieces work of art.
+We have to be strong and keep creating great pieces of work of art.